maxbec/openHAB-Alignment-Tool/README.md

 The formatting is available for the following openhab file types:

--    `.items`
+-    `.items` (Fully functional)
--    `.sitemap`
+-    `.sitemap` (Under development)
+-    `.things` (Under development)

 ## Extension Settings

 ### New Line After Item

-With this option you can choose if you want to have a new line after each item.
+With this option you can choose if you want to have a new line inserted after each item.
+If there is already a single empty line after an item this settings is ignored.

 `"oh-alignment-tool.newLineAfterItem": true`

 ### Preserve Whitespace

-Whitespaces in front of items get preserved and won't be deleted.
+Whitespaces (tabs or spaces) in front of items get preserved and won't be deleted.

 `"oh-alignment-tool.preserveWhitespace": true`